cryptoapi/Bitcoin-Wordpress-Plugin/readme.txt

 = Features of the plugin =

 * 100% Free Open Source on [Github.com](https://github.com/cryptoapi/Bitcoin-Wordpress-Plugin)
+* No Monthly Fee, Transaction Fee from 0%.
+Set your own prices in USD, [EUR, GBP, RUB, AUD (100 currencies)](https://wordpress.org/plugins/gourl-woocommerce-bitcoin-altcoin-payment-gateway-addon/)
+* No ID Required, No Bank Account Needed.
+Global, Anonymous, Secure, No Chargebacks, Zero Risk
+* Get payments straight to your bitcoin/altcoin wallets and convert to [USD/EUR/etc](https://gourl.io/#usd) later.
+All in automatic mode
-* Accept Bitcoin, Litecoin, Paycoin, Dogecoin, Dash, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Vericoin, Peercoin payments Online on your Wordpress website
+* Accept Bitcoin, Litecoin, Paycoin, Dogecoin, Dash, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Vericoin, Peercoin, MonetaryUnit payments Online on your Wordpress website
-* No Monthly Fee, No Bank Account Needed, Transaction Fee from 0%.
 * [Pay-Per-Product](http://gourl.io/lib/examples/pay-per-product-multi.php) - advanced solution for your registered users: sell any products on website, invoices with buyer confirmation email, etc
 * [Pay-Per-Download](http://gourl.io/lib/examples/pay-per-download-multi.php) - simple solution for your unregistered visitors: make money on file downloads
 * [Pay-Per-View/Page](http://gourl.io/lib/examples/pay-per-page-multi.php) - for your unregistered visitors: offer paid access to your premium content/videos
 * [Pay-Per-Membership](http://gourl.io/lib/examples/pay-per-membership-multi.php) - for your registered users: offer paid access to your premium content (with [custom actions](http://gourl.io/images/paypermembership_code.png))
 * [Working with third-party](https://wordpress.org/plugins/browse/author/?author=gourl) plugins - good support for third party plugins (WoCommerce, Jigoshop, bbPress, AppThemes, etc)
-* No Chargebacks, Global, Secure, Anonymous.
-All in automatic mode
-* Set your own Prices in Bitcoin/Altcoin directly or in USD/EUR/etc. It will automatically convert usd to cryptocoins using Live [exchange rates](https://cryptsy.com/)
 * Direct Integration on your website, no external payment pages opens (as other payment gateways offer)
-* Global, Anonymous, Secure, Zero Risk, No Chargebacks, No visitor registration is needed.
 * Other wordpress plugin developers can easily integrate Bitcoin payments to their own plugins ([example](https://github.com/cryptoapi/Bitcoin-Payments-Appthemes/blob/master/gourl-appthemes.php)) using this plugin with payment gateway functionality (for example, offer premium membership for bitcoins/altcoins in their own plugins, etc).
 [Instruction and Affiliate Program for Developers](https://gourl.io/affiliates.html) - 33.3% lifetime revenue share.
 * Auto Synchronization - between payments data stored on your GoUrl.io account and your Website.
 If GoUrl attempts to deliver a payment notification/transaction confirmation but your website is unavailable, the notification is stored on the queue, and delivered to the your website when it becomes available (re-check connection with your website every hour).
 * If you intend plugin to be used in a language other than English, see the [Language Translations page](https://gourl.io/languages.html)